sreninc/financial-freedom/README.md

 1. Code to capitalize first letter of a string: https://flaviocopes.com/how-to-uppercase-first-letter-javascript/
 1. chartjs.org used for all charts and examples taken from their website
 1. chartjs-datalabels used to alter the display of tables
-1. Bootstrap
+1. Bootstrap 5.0 was used across the site.
-1. Images
 1. My Mentor, Maranatha Ilesanmi,  for continuous helpful feedback and guidance.
-1. Fellow Code Institute students for their feedback and suggestions.
+1. Fellow Code Institute students for their much valued feedback and suggestions.
-1. stackoverflow
+1. Stackoverflow for their community answering all the random questions that I have.
+1. W3C for their tools and guides which help endlessly.
-1. Feather icons
+1. Feather icons for the various icons used across the website.
-1. Unsplash Images
+1. Kris Kohn's youtube video that is present on the homepage: https://www.youtube.com/channel/UCokIq0eihRhkiqClyV0WCdw
+1. Bootstraps Landkit theme that was used as inspiration for the homepage (and intial code before editing): https://themes.getbootstrap.com/product/landkit/
 1. [Flaticon](www.flaticon.com)
     1. [Homepage > Income](https://www.flaticon.com/free-icon/salary_3135706?term=income&page=1&position=4&page=1&position=4&related_id=3135706&origin=search)
     1. [Homepage > Expenses](https://www.flaticon.com/free-icon/expenses_4093960?term=expense&page=1&position=18&page=1&position=18&related_id=4093960&origin=search)